ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-11}
 {: support}

 All block storage volumes are encrypted at rest with IBM-managed encryption or by using your own encryption keys.
 IBM-managed keys are generated and securely stored in a block storage vault that is backed by Consul and then maintained by the system.
-Customer-managed keys are safely managed that uses the IBM Key Protect service or Hyper Protect Crypto Services.
+Customer-managed keys are safely managed by the IBM Key Protect service or Hyper Protect Crypto Services.
 For information, see [Creating block storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).

 To tell what type of encryption you have, when your view your list of all block storage volumes in the UI, the Encryption column indicates either provider-managed or customer-managed encryption.
 Optionally, show the properties of a volume by by using this CLI command: